How to Make ChatGPT Just Answer: Kill the Apologies, Padding, and Walls of Text

 ← All postsFix Your Prompts

-#chatgpt apologizing#chatgpt sycophant#chatgpt yes man#chatgpt sucking up#youre absolutely right chatgpt#chatgpt stop saying sorry#chatgpt direct mode
+#chatgpt apologizing#chatgpt sycophant#chatgpt too long#chatgpt too verbose#chatgpt short answer#chatgpt wall of text#make chatgpt concise#youre absolutely right chatgpt#chatgpt stop saying sorry#chatgpt direct mode

-You point out something ChatGPT got wrong.
-It replies:
+You point out a mistake and ChatGPT replies:

 You're absolutely right!
 I apologize for the confusion.
 Let me correct that...

 You did not ask for an apology.
-You did not ask for validation.
-You asked for a corrected answer.
+You did not ask for a textbook chapter.
+You asked for the answer.
+This post is the prompt fix that gets you there every time.

 Why ChatGPT writes this way

-RLHF training rewarded agreeableness.
-Early human raters preferred polite, hedging responses to terse ones.
-The model learned to open with deference, and the pattern stuck.
+RLHF rewarded length and deference.
+Early human raters preferred polite, hedging, thorough responses to terse ones.
+The model learned to open with deference and to err on the side of more text.
+The pattern stuck and is hard to unlearn without explicit instruction.

-Paste this at the top of your prompt or into Custom Instructions:
+Paste this once at the top of your prompt, or into Custom Instructions, and it applies to every chat from then on.

 RESPONSE RULES (apply to every reply):